The City of Saskatoon was selected in as one of the Saskatchewan’s Top Employers and also as one of Canada's Best Diversity Employers.

 Applying for a Job

-Each Wednesday, competitions are posted and then close the following Wednesday at 5:00 p.m.
+Competitions are posted for one week, opening every Wednesday and closing the following Wednesday at 5:00 p.m.
 (17:00) CST.
-Competitions for internal and external applicants are posted at the same time and jobs advertised in newspapers or journals may have a later closing date for external applicants.
+Competitions advertised in newspapers may have a later closing date for external applicants.

 Reviewing the Applications

 Once competitions close, the applications will be reviewed and candidates will be selected, usually within two to four weeks, for an interview based on a combination of:

 - ability necessary to fulfill job requirements; and

 While we sincerely appreciate the interest of all applicants, only those candidates selected for an interview will be contacted.